popphp/pop-queue/README.md

 adapter.
 On `Memory`, `File`, `Database` and `Redis`, `reserve()` skips over a job that isn't available yet and hands back the next one that is.
 On `AWS SQS` the delay is enforced by SQS
-itself: `push()` translates it into the message's `DelaySeconds`, which AWS caps at 900 seconds (15 minutes) — a longer delay on that adapter is clamped to that maximum.
+itself: `push()` translates it into the message's `DelaySeconds`, which AWS caps at 900 seconds (15 minutes) — a longer delay on that adapter is clamped to that maximum. **Exception:** AWS doesn't allow per-message `DelaySeconds` on a FIFO SQS queue (it's a queue-level setting there instead), so on a `.fifo` queue a job's `delay()` is not applied — the job becomes available immediately, same as if no delay were set.

 And a job can set a soft execution timeout, enforced when the `pcntl` extension is available: